hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Some requests have the value `02` and some have the value `10`, but all the responses have `02`.
 The value `10` makes sense, as the message length `31` could fit exactly 16 device information structures.
 (Each is 3 bytes long)

-For each device, the connection statis is either `01` if the device is online, or `00` if the device is offline.
+For each device, the connection status is either `01` if the device is online, or `00` if the device is offline.
 The product ID is the USB product ID.
 However there is a quirk there, as receivers share the same product ID as their associated product.

 ###### 45 - Device ID ?